 If you want to get pregnant:

-- You have nausea (upset stomach) or vomiting (throwing up).
+- You have nausea or you are vomiting.

-- You have questions or concerns about how to take your BCPs.
+- You have questions or concerns about your condition or care.

 - Your arm or leg feels warm, tender, and painful.
 It may look swollen and red.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.